Wedding of Prince Edward and Sophie Rhys-Jones

-The wedding of HRH The Earl of Wessex and Sophie Rhys-Jones took place on 19 June 1999 in St George's Chapel at Windsor Castle.
-Queen Elizabeth II's youngest child, Prince Edward, was created Earl of Wessex hours before the ceremony.
+The wedding of Prince Edward and Sophie Rhys-Jones took place on 19 June 1999 in St George's Chapel at Windsor Castle.
+Edward was created Earl of Wessex hours before the ceremony.

 Background and engagement

 Prince Edward, youngest child of Queen Elizabeth II, met Sophie Rhys-Jones for the first time in 1987 when he was dating her friend.
 The pair met again at a tennis event in 1993 and began dating shortly afterwards.
 He announced his engagement to Sophie on 6 January 1999.
 Edward proposed to Sophie with a delicate engagement ring featuring a two-carat oval diamond flanked by two heart-shaped gemstones set in 18-carat white gold.
 This engagement ring was made by Asprey and Garrard (now Garrard & Co) and it is worth an estimated £105,000.